shahed321/LTW/lesson2/readme.md

 |byte|Alias for `uint8`.|0|
 |rune|Alias for `int32`.
 It represents a Unicode code point.|0|
 |error|Error data type.
 It is be used to store error value.|nil|

+# Pointer And variable Address
+variable address is the location where a variable is stored.

+    //to see a variable address just you need to put amparsand & sign infront of variable name var myVar int = 7
+    fmt.Println(&myVar)

+A pointer is a variable which holds the address of variable.

+    //Pointer variable
+    var myVar int = 9
+    var p = &myVar

+    fmt.Println(p)

+Or pointer is a way to grab value from a variable address

+    fmt.Println(*p)